bweatherby1/INDIVIDUAL-PROJECT-sorting-hat/README.md

 # Sorting Hat
-I liked using a whiteboard better than the screen.
-DBio is pretty limited.
-Planning can be fun in a mad scientist sort of way.
-It is not easy to make a button into an image

 ## Goals
 The goal of this project is to test your knowledge and to have a FUN time stretching yourself on your FIRST independent application that will become a part of your portfolio.